Dennis-Muchemi/Data-Analysis-Portfolio-Projects/README.md

-#Data Analyst Portfolio Project Repository
+# Data Analyst Portfolio Project Repository
-In this repository, you will find my Data Analysis projects that show case the various data analysis skills.
+In this repository, you will find my Data Analysis projects showcasing various data analysis skills.

-##1.
-Data Cleaning Using SQL
+## 1. Data Cleaning Using SQL
-In this project we take raw housing data and transform it in SQL Server to make it more usable for analysis.
+In this project, we transform raw housing data into SQL Server to make it more usable for analysis.